 The owner may not employ any tactics to pressure a household during the notification and comment period and may not terminate a household’s lease based on a household’s comments or failure to submit a completed form.

 Compliance with Applicable Notices Regarding Contract Expiration or Termination.
-Section 8(c)(8)(A) of the Act requires that not less than one year before the termination or expiration of any contract under which assistance payments are received under section 8, which includes both Mod Rehab and SRO HAP contracts, the owner must provide written notice of the impending HAP contract expiration to residents assisted under the Mod Rehab or SRO HAP Contract.
+Section 8(c)(8)(A) of the Act requires that not less than one year before the termination or expiration of any contract under which assistance payments are received under section 8, which includes both Mod Rehab and SRO HAP Contracts, the owner must provide written notice of the impending HAP Contract expiration to residents assisted under the Mod Rehab or SRO HAP Contract.
 An owner requesting conversion under this Section of the Notice must comply with this requirement.
 Section 8(c)(8)(a) also requires that the owner submit the notice to HUD; however, since local PHAs administer the Mod Rehab program, the owner shall submit the notice to the appropriate PHA instead of HUD.
 If the owner has not provided residents with the one-year statutory notification at the time of the owner’s request to convert assistance under this Notice, the owner must provide such notice prior to submitting its application for conversion.

 Conversion under this Notice may be processed during the one-year notification period, as the conversion will adequately protect residents from displacement and from an increase in the resident portion of the rent.
 However, if the owner decides not to pursue a RAD conversion, they are still subject to compliance with 8(c)(8)(A).